bikehat/zmk-dvorak-crone-3x5-mouse/README.md

-- Layout config with: https://nickcoutsos.github.io/keymap-editor (use it to modify keymap)
+n- Layout config with: https://nickcoutsos.github.io/keymap-editor (use it to modify keymap)
-- Firmaware Zephyr 3.5
+- Firmware Zephyr 3.5

 ```note